vluz/NuttX-on-Xiao-RP2040/README.md

    1 stop bit
    No flow control

-   If no `nsh>` prompt, press enter and you should get a shell
+   If no `nsh>` prompt, press enter and you should get a prompt

    Try `uname -a`